inknsharps/webapp-portfolio/README.md

 * Hover over project titles.
 * Built with mobile first design in mind, so the page is responsive to many screen widths.
 * Code related aids such as:
-    * Colors being completely defined by `:root` rules for easy theme changes.
+    * Colors and borders defined by `:root` rules for easy theme changes.
     * A `reset.css` for better browser support.
 * And some accessibility aids such as:
     * Strikethrough nav links for desktop browsing.